Pupil Premium Key Documentation

 - The basic rate of Pupil Premium Funding for 2018-2019 was £935 per eligible student

-The Pupil Premium strategy is currently under review (Nov 2018) the draft strategy document for 2018-19 and impact review document for 2017-18 are available to download at the top of this page.
+The Pupil Premium strategy is reviewed on a half-termly basis.
+The current strategy document for 2019-20 and the reviewed strategy document for 2018-19 are available to download at the top of this page.

 Please note: a paper version of all documents is available upon request